textpattern/textpattern.github.io/tags/tag-basics/shortform-vs-longform-usage.md

 </figure>
 ~~~

 That’s straightforward and understandable.
 The 3 essential HTML elements are there, the image path is defined (the name is the image’s ID value in this case), and the caption is readable.
 But it’s all static.
 You have to manually write in the image path and caption content.
-We have not effectively separated content from structure and presentation.
+We have not effectively separated content from structure (or presentation if we consider CSS).
 It’s arguable if an `alt=""` attribute is needed alongside a caption in this case (and it might be needed in certain situations), but that would be another manual entry too.

-Regardless, you want the power of server-side functionality, which is why you’ve opted to try Textpattern, and you _should_ want to separate content from it’s structural and presentational constructs as much as possible, so let’s look at the two ways of writing markup in Textpattern.
+Regardless, you want the power of server-side functionality, which is why you’ve opted to try Textpattern.
+And, in that respect, you _should_ want to separate content from its markup as much as possible.
+So let’s look at the two possible ways of writing markup in Textpattern.

 ## HTML and Textpattern tags (long-form)